tymyrddin/blue/source/docs/active/honeyclients/honeyclients.md

 ## The problem with passive honeypots

-Traditional honeypots sit there like a pub landlord waiting for trouble to walk in—useful, but hopeless against drive-by downloads, malvertising, and other modern nuisances that don’t bother knocking.
+Traditional honeypots sit there like a pub landlord waiting for trouble to walk in, useful, but hopeless against drive-by downloads, malvertising, and other modern nuisances that don’t bother knocking.

 * Phishing emails?
 Old news.